-The report extends beyond financial reporting.
-It reflects on non-financial performance, opportunities, risks and outcomes attributable to or associated with key stakeholders, which have a significant influence on our ability to create value.
+This report extends beyond financial reporting.
+It reflects on non- financial performance, opportunities, risks and outcomes attributable to or associated with key stakeholders who have a significant influence on our ability to create value.

-It includes the financial performance of Naspers Limited and its subsidiaries, joint ventures and associates (the group).
-The scope of reporting on non-financial performance is indicated in this report.
-Some South African subsidiaries publish separate integrated reports (www.multichoice.co.za and http://www.media24.com).
+It includes the strategy and financial performance of Naspers and its subsidiaries, joint ventures and associates (the group).
+The scope of reporting on non-financial data (GHG emissions), is included as an appendix ‘Boundaries and scope of our GHG accounting’ to this report.
 Group reporting standards are continually being developed to make disclosure meaningful and measurable for stakeholders.
-Given the highly competitive environment in which the group operates, and the impact of currency volatility on our financial results, this report mostly excludes financial targets or forward-looking statements other than as explained on page 6.
+Given the highly competitive environment in which we operate, this report mostly excludes financial targets or forward-looking statements other than as explained on page 1.

-- Framework of the International Integrated Reporting Council (IIRC): this principles-based approach promotes the concept of the six capitals, which considers material inputs and resources required to create and sustain value in the long term.
-We describe key components of the Naspers value chain (business model), which creates and sustains value for our stakeholders.
+- 2013 Framework of the International Integrated Reporting Council (IIRC) (now part of the Value Reporting Foundation/SASB): this principles-based approach promotes the concept of the six capitals1, which considers material inputs and resources required to create and sustain value in the long term.
+We describe key components of the Naspers value chain (business model) that creates and sustains value for our stakeholders.

-- King IV™ Report on Corporate Governance for South Africa, 2016 (King IV™).
+- King IV Report on Corporate Governance for South Africa (King IVTM)2.

 Materiality and material matters

-We apply the principle of materiality in assessing what information is to be included in our integrated report.
-This report focuses particularly on those issues, opportunities and challenges that impact materially on the group, as well as its ability to be a sustainable business that consistently delivers value to all key stakeholders, including our shareholders.
+We apply the principle of materiality in assessing what information to include in our integrated annual report.
+This report focuses particularly on those issues, opportunities and challenges that impact materially on the group and its ability to be a sustainable business that delivers value to key stakeholders, including our shareholders.

-Financial information extracted from the audited Naspers Limited consolidated annual financial statements for the year ended 31 March 2018 and presented in this report was audited by PricewaterhouseCoopers Inc. (PwC) (refer to page 93 for the PwC report).
-PwC also performed specific procedures on the material non-financial information contained in this report.
-South African broad-based black economic empowerment (BBBEE) information was assured by EmpowerLogic (Naspers,MultiChoice and Media24).
+Financial information in this report extracted from the audited Naspers Limited consolidated annual financial statements for the year ended 31 March 2022 was audited by PricewaterhouseCoopers Inc. (PwC) (refer to page 153 for its report).
+In addition, PwC performed limited assurance on our scope 1 and scope 2 carbon footprint (refer to pages 48 and 49).
+South African broad-based black economic empowerment (BBBEE) information (for Naspers and Media24) was assured by EmpowerLogic.

 The group has a combined assurance model for internal use.
-Our combined assurance model is designed and implemented to cover the key risks through a combination of assurance service providers and functions as is appropriate for Naspers.
+This model is designed to cover key risks through a combination of assurance service providers and functions as appropriate for Naspers.

-Our group internal audit and risk support function has all controlled assets in scope.
+The scope for our group internal audit and risk support function includes all controlled assets.
 The head of internal audit and risk support reports to the audit committee and presents for its approval an objective-driven, risk-based internal audit plan.
-Where required, external parties support the internal audit function, such as forensic specialists or data analytics experts.
-Other external assurance providers are enlisted on an as-needed basis.
-In our more regulated businesses (like PayU), regulatory inspectors visit on a periodic, ongoing basis.
+Where required, external parties, such as forensic specialists or data analytics experts, support the internal audit function.
+Other external assurance providers are enlisted as needed.
+In our more regulated businesses (like PayU), regulatory inspectors visit periodically.

-The audit committee appoints the external auditor, reviews the auditor’s independence annually and oversees the external audit.
-The audit committee makes recommendations to the board in this regard and assists the board in ensuring the integrity of external reports.
-The annual chief executive/CFO signoff process also covers financial reporting.
+The audit committee recommends the appointment of the external auditor to shareholders, reviews the auditor’s independence annually and oversees the external audit.
+The audit committee makes recommendations to the board and assists the board in ensuring the integrity of external reports.

 Statement of the board of directors on the integrated annual report

 After being reviewed by the audit committee and board, the board approved the integrated annual report.
-The summarised consolidated annual financial statements were prepared in accordance with IFRS and the Companies Act, while the integrated annual report was prepared using the IIRC framework and the recommendations of King IV™.
-In our opinion, the integrated annual report and annual financial statements fairly reflect the financial position of the group at 31 March 2018 and its operations for this period.
+The summarised consolidated annual financial statements for the year ended 31 March 2022 were prepared in accordance with IFRS and the Companies Act, while the integrated annual report was prepared using the IIRC framework and recommendations of King IV.
+In our opinion, the integrated annual report and annual financial statements fairly reflect the financial position of the group and its operations at 31 March 2022.

 On behalf of the board